Improved Exploration in Factored Average-Reward MDPs

 We study a learning task in a finite MDP $M = (\cS, \cA, P, R)$ under the average-reward criterion, where $\cS$ denotes the set of states with cardinality $S$, $\cA$ denotes the set of actions (available at each state) with cardinality $A$, and $P$ and $R$ denote the transition and reward functions, respectively.
 Choosing action $a\in \cA$ in state $s\in \cS$ results in a transition to a state $s'\sim P(\cdot|s,a)$ and a reward drawn from $R(s,a)$, with mean $\mu(s,a)$.
-In the rest of this section, we formally introduce the setup, and present some necessary notations and definitions.
+We assume that $M$ is an FMDP, namely its transition and reward functions admit some conditional independence structure, as detailed below.

 \paragraph{Factored Representations.} To formally describe the factored structure, we introduce a few notations and definitions that are standard in the literature on FMDPs (see, e.g., \cite{szita2009optimistic,osband2014near}).
 We begin by introducing the \emph{scope} operator for a factored set.